STANDON WAR MEMORIAL

 Standon.
 Son of Ernest and Marion Clements, of Standon, Ware, Hertfordshire.

-Commemorated on the Thiepval Memorial, The Somme, France.
-Pier and
+No known grave.
+Commemorated on Thiepval Memorial, The Somme, France.

 Albert